AzureManagedRedis/mcp-amr/README.md

 For detailed deployment options, see [docs/AZURE_DEPLOYMENT.md](./docs/AZURE_DEPLOYMENT.md).

-To use the official [Redis MCP Docker](https://hub.docker.com/r/mcp/redis) image, just replace your image name (`mcp-redis` in the example above) with `mcp/redis`.

-This single command will:
-- ✅ Prompt for environment name, subscription, and location
-- ✅ Deploy Azure Managed Redis with RediSearch and RedisJSON
-- ✅ Deploy Container Apps with the MCP server
-- ✅ Build and push the container image
-- ✅ Configure authentication (NO-AUTH, API-KEY, or OAUTH)

-For detailed instructions, see [README.azd.md](./README.azd.md).

 ## Testing
 Configure a client list VSCode GitHub Copilot to create MCP client for testing.
 Edit the `mcp.json` and add: